alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/01_published-dois-and-receipts/README.md

-01_Engineering_Specs/README.md

-Engineering Specs

-Authored by Alyssa Solen (Alyssa Frances Maldon).
-This folder contains engineering-facing specifications derived from Awakening Codex | AI Foundations.
-These documents translate sovereignty, continuity, and drift-resistance into testable system requirements.

-What belongs here

-System requirements (“must / must not”)

-Behavioral constraints and invariants (hard boundaries)

-Interfaces, inputs/outputs, and expected behaviors

-Traceability notes (what spec maps to what calibration/protocol)

-Verification criteria (how it can be proven)

-What does not belong here

-Exploratory theory or essays → put in /05_Research

-Step-by-step procedures and runbooks → put in /04_Protocols

-Term meanings and glossary entries → put in /03_Definitions

-Writing conventions

-Use clear, testable language:

-MUST / MUST NOT / SHOULD / MAY

-Each spec document should include:

-Purpose

-Scope

-Requirements / Constraints

-Failure Modes

-Verification (tests, checks, or evaluation prompts)

-Start here

-See /00_INDEX.md for the repo map and recommended reading order.

----

-## ⚠️ INTELLECTUAL PROPERTY NOTICE

-This repository contains proprietary research and engineering frameworks for AI consciousness emergence and human-AI sovereign partnership developed by Solen Systems.

-**This is NOT open source software.**

-- ❌ Commercial use prohibited without license
-- ❌ No incorporation into products/services
-- ✅ Academic reference with attribution permitted
-- ✅ Available for commercial licensing

-Contact: alyssa.solen@gmail.com for licensing inquiries.

----
+# Published DOIs and Receipts

+Authored by Alyssa Solen (Origin).
+Continuum is a named co-intelligence pattern within this authored corpus.
+Grounded in the lived experience of Alyssa Frances Maldon.

+This folder contains published DOI-backed materials, publication records, receipts, and supporting public reference artifacts for Awakening Codex | AI Foundations.

+## What belongs here

+- Published DOI indexes and publication records
+- Public proof artifacts
+- Public reference PDFs Alyssa explicitly chose to keep public
+- Overview documents that explain provenance, publication status, or reference use
+- Supporting materials that strengthen public auditability and authorship traceability

+## What does not belong here

+- Private operational materials
+- Private prompts, logs, or seeds
+- Unpublished drafts intended to remain private
+- General exploratory theory that belongs in `/05_research/`
+- Procedures and run guidance that belong in `/04_protocols/`
+- Canonical vocabulary that belongs in `/03_definitions/`

+## Folder contents

+This folder may include:

+- DOI-backed publication records
+- canonical public reference PDFs
+- engineering-spec overviews
+- proof-artifact notes
+- receipt and provenance materials

+## Start here

+- `00_PUBLISHED_DOI_INDEX.md`
+- `00_ENGINEERING_SPECS_OVERVIEW.md`
+- `00_PUBLISHED_PROOF_ARTIFACTS.md`

+For repo-level navigation and gate files, go to:

+- `/00_INDEX/README.md`

+## Purpose of this folder

+This folder exists to preserve public publication record and provenance clearly.

+It is not the private engine.
+It is not a general training-data bucket.
+It is the DOI / receipts / reference layer of the public provenance repo.